codacy/docs/docs/release-notes/self-hosted/self-hosted-v9.0.0.md

 -   Codacy now displays the coverage variation metric with a precision of two decimal places on the [Pull request](https://docs.codacy.com/v9.0/repositories/pull-requests/), [Commit](https://docs.codacy.com/v9.0/repositories/commits/), and [Files](https://docs.codacy.com/v9.0/repositories/files/) page, and you can [define quality gates](https://docs.codacy.com/v9.0/repositories-configure/adjusting-quality-settings/#gates) with a coverage variation threshold using the same precision.

-    The increased precision of the metric reflects the code coverage changes better by reducing the false changes due to rounding errors.
+    The increased precision of the metric reflects the code coverage changes better by reducing issues with rounding errors.
 (IO-54, IO-92, IO-93)

     ![Coverage variation on the Pull request quality overview](../images/io-92.png)